jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 not [GCC](https://gcc.gnu.org/)/[libgccjit](https://gcc.gnu.org/wiki/JIT).
 Another GCC extension my code relies on, which I didn't bother to mention, are [Nested Functions](https://gcc.gnu.org/onlinedocs/gcc/Nested-Functions.html) to push on and pop from the data stack.
 This led me to discover Clang's [Blocks](https://en.wikipedia.org/wiki/Blocks_(C_language_extension)).
-The wikipedia is more advanced than strictly necessary but still incredibly useful.
+The wikipedia entry for them is more advanced than strictly necessary but still incredibly useful.
 The basic syntax is reasonably intuitive:
 ```c
     intptr_t (^pop)(void) = ^(void)
     {